GagaMen/chessgame/README.md

   * If you want to start the server without the client you have to change the ``service.chess-server.build.dockerfile`` config entry to ``dockerfile-chess-server``
 * ``docker-compose down`` (shutdown the containers)
-* ``docker-compose down -v`` (shutdown the containers and removing volumes)
 > Note: The database will be persist by default over multiple starts of the server using docker.
-If you use ``docker-compose down -v`` the database will be reseted.
+To reset the data clear the content of ``server/src/main/resources/chessgame.db``, but **don't delete** them!

 #### Or Server only (without ai server)
 * ``docker build -t chess-server -f dockerfile-chess-server .`` (without static resources)